 In the "GDB Connection String" enter the COM port number where your Arduino board is connected, e.g. COM5.

 You are now ready to debug.
 Click the Debug button in the bottom of the Debug configurations window and continue with the Debug session chapter (skip the TCP-to-Serial section below).

 To debug via TCP-to-Serial proxy...

-Please use this connection if the direct serial connection described above does not work.
+Using TCP-to-Serial proxy is less comfortable than direct serial connection, so use this option only if the direct serial connection described above does not work.